Naiyachiri/mws-restaurant-stage-1/README.md

 # Mobile Web Specialist Certification Course

+Adapted for FEND project submission.

+Additional functionality for accessibility and responsive design added using pure css.

+Added service worker functionality to allow for offline website access through caching.

+By: James Bui

+## To Run

+Download or clone repository `git clone https://github.com/Naiyachiri/mws-restaurant-stage-1.git `.
+Navigate to repository directory and run `python -m http.server 8000` or replace '8000' with your desired port.
+Access the application by navigating to https://localhost:8000 if you used the exact command listed above or replace '8000' with your port number.

 #### _Three Stage Course Material Project - Restaurant Reviews

 ## Project Overview: Stage 1